How to Convert Annual Salary to Monthly Pay: Formula and Examples

 How do I convert annual salary to monthly pay?

 Monthly pay = one paycheck per month = 12 paychecks per year.
-Semi-monthly pay = two paychecks per month on fixed dates (usually 1st and 15th) = 24 paychecks per year.
-Semi-monthly paycheck amount = annual salary ÷ 24.
-Monthly paycheck = annual salary ÷ 12.
-Semi-monthly paychecks are exactly half the monthly amount, which makes monthly budgeting predictable.
-Biweekly differs from semi-monthly — biweekly gives 26 paychecks per year, not 24, and results in two three-paycheck months per year.
+Semi-monthly pay = two paychecks per month on fixed dates = 24 paychecks per year.
+On a $60,000 salary: monthly paycheck = $5,000 exactly.
+Semi-monthly paycheck = $2,500 exactly.
+Both total $60,000 per year.
+Semi-monthly and biweekly are different: biweekly is 26 paychecks per year ($2,307.69 each), not 24.